strongloop/strongloop.com2/_posts/2018-08-16-welcoming-model-and-datasource-commands-to-lb4-cli.md

   - Community
 ---

-LoopBack 4 is the biggest change to the framework since it was first created and along with it comes a brand new CLI tool `@loopback/cli`.
-The tool makes it easy for developers to scaffold applications and create artifacts such as controllers for LoopBack 4.
-Now, the CLI tool is able to generate [Model](https://loopback.io/doc/en/lb4/Model.html) and [DataSource](https://loopback.io/doc/en/lb4/DataSources.html) artifacts using the `lb4 model` and `lb4 datasource` command respectively.
+[LoopBack 4](http://v4.loopback.io/) is the biggest change to the framework since it was first created.
+Along with it comes a brand new CLI tool `@loopback/cli`, which makes it easy for developers to scaffold applications and create artifacts such as controllers for LoopBack 4.
+This CLI tool is now able to generate [Model](https://loopback.io/doc/en/lb4/Model.html) and [DataSource](https://loopback.io/doc/en/lb4/DataSources.html) artifacts using the `lb4 model` and `lb4 datasource` command respectively.
 Continue reading to learn more about these commands.

 <!-- more -->

-## lb4 model
+## lb4 Model

-Defining a Model class can get quite tedious as LoopBack 4 needs metadata associated with each Model property to power features such as validation and coercion when accessed through a Repository.
+LoopBack 4 needs metadata associated with each Model property to power features such as validation and coercion when accessed through a Repository.
+This means that defining a Model class can get quite tedious.
 The new `lb4 model` command simplifies creating a story by asking simple prompts and generating code.

 The new command must be run from within a LoopBack 4 Application as follows: